 Start entering your address and select it when it appears in the drop down.

-Red is very high, Orange is high, and Ventura County elected to include both colors in the soon-to-be-adopted mitigation requirements.
+Red is very high, Orange is high, and Ventura County Fire Department elected to include both colors in the soon-to-be-adopted mitigation requirements.

 When you enter an address, the map will zoom in on that neighborhood and show a black icon for the address.
 You can zoom out and move the map around to see other neighborhoods.